 SIPS is easier to perform and diminishes the diarrhea and nutritional deficiencies seen with the original duodenal switch, while also helping patients lose a lot of weight.
 This procedure is for severely obese people who are not able to lose weight with regular methods.
 Most surgeons will not perform SIPS surgery unless you are super-obese (BMI of 50 or higher) and your weight is causing serious health problems.
 Even after surgery, you will still need to eat healthy foods and exercise to maintain a healthy lifestyle.

 How Well Does It Work?

 SIPS is very effective.
-Most people lose 75% to 80% of their excess weight and stay at their new weight.
-Long-term studies show that many people gain back 20% to 25% of the weight they lost after other procedures.
+Most people lose 75 to 80 percent of their excess weight and stay at their new weight.
+Long-term studies show that many people gain back 20 to 25 percent of the weight they lost after other procedures.
 Those who achieve the highest success follow the recommended exercise and eating plan and have regular visits with their medical team.

 For additional information, all prospective patients are invited to attend a free educational seminar.